 - Choosing directors and shareholders

-By the end, you’ll have a clear understanding of the company registration process and the confidence to set up your business correctly from day one, without unnecessary delays or compliance risks.
+By the end, you’ll have a clear understanding of the company registration process and the confidence to set up your business correctly from day one.

-10 steps to start and register a company in Australia
+What are the steps to start a company in Australia?

 Before we dive in, here’s a simple roadmap on how to start a company in Australia in ten practical steps, from testing your idea to getting fully registered and ready to trade.

-Before registering anything, it’s important to confirm whether a company is the right structure for your business.
+Before registering anything, it is important to confirm whether a company is the right structure for your business.
 In Australia, you can operate as a sole trader, partnership, trust, or company, each with different legal, tax, and compliance implications.

 In Australia, most small businesses choose a company set up as a proprietary company limited by shares (Pty Ltd) because it supports growth while limiting member liability.